-Athens is quite large and we were looking to stay somewhere budget before we began our 4 day journey to Croatia.
+Athens is quite large and we were looking to stay somewhere budget before we began our 4-day journey to Croatia.
 We stayed at Hotel Cosmos in the area of Metaxourgeio.

-This area is getting a reputation as an artistic and fashionable neighborhood due to the opening of many art galleries, museums, and trendy restaurants and cafes.
+This area is getting a reputation as an artistic and fashionable neighbourhood due to the opening of many art galleries, museums, and trendy restaurants and cafes.
 It was easily accessible by Metro from the port of Piraeus which is one of the 2 ports in Athens.